 Beach Red was filmed in cooperation with the Philippine government.
 Troops stage a beach assault on an impressive scale.
 The opening mass landing is sufficiently impressive to let viewers forget that most of what follows is small scale.
 We see a great deal of vintage color war footage.
 Wilde may also have reached into studio stock libraries for appropriate generic battle outtakes.
 The material works reasonably well.

-The movie ends in mid-scene leaving, the action unresolved and giving the impression that the battle will go on forever.
-The only really odd sequence depicts a sneak landing of several hundred Japanese soldiers disguised in American uniforms.
+The movie ends in mid-scene, leaving the action unresolved and giving the impression that the battle will go on forever.
+The only really bogus sequence depicts a sneak landing of several hundred Japanese soldiers disguised in American uniforms.
 We’re told that some Japanese try a similar trick in the book, but only with American helmets and not on a large scale.
 In the film, it just seems that producer Wilde went for the idea because his budget couldn’t afford to outfit extras as Japanese soldiers.

 There’s no comparing this with the old DVD, which was in matted non-enhanced letterbox format.